Compliance Score

 Notify

-In LetCompliance, the reminder ladder that fires at 90, 60, 30, 14, 7, 3 and 1 days before a deadline, and again on the day itself.
-Channels: email and in-app; SMS for Pro and Unlimited plans.
+In LetCompliance, the reminder ladder that fires at 90, 30, 14, 7 and 1 days before a deadline.
+Channels: email and SMS on every plan, with quiet hours and a one-tap test send.

 CP12 (Gas Safety Record)